rust-lang/rfcs/text/0000-io-error-handling.md

 get caught at dev time (a very good thing)

 The .close() method should probably set a flag indicating the file was properly closed, so drop() doesn't try it again.
-In addition, some IO objects with special constraints - i.e. designed for network file systems - might find it useful to print a warning or even panic if they are being dropped and a panic is not currently active but .close() was not called; that means the developer failed to attempt .close() on them.
-Note that this can give a false negative if a file was entirely created and dropped in a destructor during a panic, but I think that's acceptable.

-Note that this RFC should not hurt the runtime speed of BufferedWriter, as the 'was gracefully closed' flag is only checked by drop(), and .close(self) consumes the object.
+Note that this RFC should not hurt the runtime speed of BufferedWriter, as the 'was gracefully closed' flag is only checked by drop(), because .close(self) consumes the object.

 Developers should be advised that panic / unwinding will not perform flush or close, and that's probably a good thing (explicit is better than implicit).
 The rationale here is that a panic caused by array out of bounds may indicate some severe internal error, and additional data should not be flushed (similar to the PoisonedMutex philosophy).
+Also, perhaps the system is out of memory and trying to flush a giant buffer during unwinding would be counter productive.

 # Drawbacks